 Start preparing your backup deck today.
 You’ll naturally start adding information to your backup slides as you interact more with investors.

 E. Great CEOs are clear communicators.

 There are a lot of things that make you a great CEO.
-When it comes to pitching, it’s your ability to a clear communicator.
+When it comes to pitching investors, it’s your ability to be a clear communicator.